iven-yao/iven-yao/README.md

 ## 👋 Hi, I’m Chih-Ken, you can also call me Iven!
 Currently pursuing master's degree in Computer Science @ University of Southern California, will graduate in December 2023.
-With 3+ years java develop experience and skill in frontend, backend, I’m looking for 2023 fall term internship, and full time position starting from December 2023.
+With 3+ years java develop experience and skill in frontend, backend.

 ## 📫 Get in touch
 <p>